cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_2/LACP_Bypass.md

 author: Unknown
 weight: 127
 pageID: 8362694
+aliases:
+ - /old/LACP_Bypass.html
 ---
 # LACP Bypass

-<span id="src-8362694_indexterm-CAAAB6FEF4C735A1DCB93588CDE8AB12">On
-Cumulus Linux, </span>*LACP
-Bypass*<span id="src-8362694_indexterm-811F3BE0BC284C183E829A5490650297">
-is a feature that allows a
-</span>[bond](Bonding_-_Link_Aggregation.html)<span id="src-8362694_indexterm-B1EEBBDB52B0BC2F2F83A81B0BD7EE58">
-configured in 802.3ad mode to become active and forward traffic even when there is no LACP partner.
+On Cumulus Linux, *LACP Bypass* is a feature that allows a [bond](/old/Bonding_-_Link_Aggregation.html) configured in 802.3ad mode to become active and forward traffic even when there is no LACP partner.
 A typical use case for this feature is to enable a host, without the capability to run LACP, to PXE boot while connected to a switch on a bond configured in 802.3ad mode.
-Once the pre-boot process finishes and the host is capable of running LACP, the normal </span>802.3ad link aggregation operation takes over.
+Once the pre-boot process finishes and the host is capable of running LACP, the normal 802.3ad link aggregation operation takes over.

 ## LACP Bypass All-active Mode